-So far, 2020 has delivered immeasurable and wide-ranging distress that has left a significant blight on the mental health of most of us.
-However emotionally stable and rock-solid we were before we entered 2020, none of us were prepared for the circumstances we’ve endured over the last several months.
+So far, 2020 has brought unprecedented and widespread distress, significantly impacting the mental health of most of us.
+Despite how emotionally stable we were before this year, none of us were fully prepared for the challenges we’ve faced over the last several months.
+It’s essential now more than ever to focus on ways to protect your mental health to navigate these stressful times and maintain emotional resilience.

 One thing is absolutely certain; we’re in this together.
 At EFI, we’re here to help you and your loved ones forge ahead through the unpredictable terrain.
 Read along as we proffer our 4 best tips for protecting your mental health right now so that you’ll be unruffled when the boat starts rocking.